-Examine the blueprint as a team
+Examine the story map as a team

 The group of people included in the estimating and planning must be familiar with the organisation and with Dynamics 365.
 Diverse experiences and ideas lead to better estimates and plans.

 If you are a Microsoft Dynamics partner and don’t have access to your prospective client’s stakeholders during the procurement/pre-sales stage, you will have to rely on whatever information is provided in a request for proposal.
-Unfortunately, this will mean that your blueprint is less accurate than it could be - this is the side effect of the arms-length procurement process.
+Unfortunately, this will mean that your story map is less accurate than it could be - this is the side effect of the arms-length procurement process.

 Let’s take a look in more detail at each step.